bitflipser/ASMboot/README.md

 'ready to burn'

-256 words/512 bytes (minimum bootloader size on ATmega328)
+256 words/512 bytes of FLASH (minimum size on ATmega328/P)

 ASMboot features some extras: